-- a) All accidents involving City vehicles occurring during snow and ice removal operations will be reported immediately by radio from snow equipment to the SNICCC. - b) Accidents are to be reported as follows: - Vehicular Damage An accident report will be filled out at the scene of occurrence, in addition to the radio report.
+- a) All accidents involving City vehicles occurring during snow and ice removal operations will be reported immediately by radio or cell phone to the supervisor on duty.
+The supervisor will contact PD as appropriate. - b) Accidents are to be reported as follows: - Vehicular Damage An accident report will be filled out at the scene of occurrence, in addition to the radio report.
 Standard City accident procedures and forms will be utilized.
-Additionally, a law enforcement official will investigate the accident at the scene prior to the continuing of snow and ice removal operations by the City vehicle involved. - 2) Private Property Damage If the snow plow operator observes the damage of either mail boxes or fences, he will immediately report this type of damage by radio to the SNICCC.
+Additionally, a law enforcement official will investigate the accident at the scene prior to the continuing of snow and ice removal operations by the City vehicle involved. - 2) Private Property Damage If the snow plow operator observes the damage of either mail boxes or fences, he will immediately report this type of damage by radio or cell phone to the supervisor on duty.
 The radio report will include the time of the incident and address.
-The driver is not required to fill out an accident report; a radio report will suffice.
+The driver is not required to fill out an accident report; a radio or cell phone report will suffice.
 All complaints of damage received by residential phone calls will be recorded and investigated to substantiate the subject claim.
 All damage resulting from the snow removal operations and/or equipment will be treated as normal protocol for accident reporting.